NEWPORT NEWS -- Lee Boone says a heroin overdose nearly killed him. He injected a pure form of the drug.

 Two years later, he sits in rehab in Newport News still battling his addiction.
 He's one of the lucky ones - a survivor.

 Law enforcement says pure heroin use is on the rise in Virginia and more people are dying.
-In 2012, the State Medical Examiner's office recorded 78 overdose deaths.
-The number shot up to 98 from January through October 2013.
-Numbers for November and December haven't been released.
-Virginia Beach had the most deaths with 15, up from nine in 2012.
-Richmond had 14 and Portsmouth had seven.
+In 2012, the State Medical Examiner's office recorded 135 overdose deaths.
+The number shot up to 197 in 2013.
+Virginia Beach had the most deaths with 24, up from 11 in 2012.
+Richmond had 21 and Portsmouth had ten.

 During a January visit to Norfolk, FBI Director James Comey, speaking to a group of reporters, identified heroin as a serious concern.